qchantel/california-housing-neural-network/README.md

 - [ ] perf: is it possible to use Mac GPU? is torch already using it?

 ## Notes
-[Some inspiring article](https://medium.com/@tejus05/california-housing-price-prediction-an-end-to-end-machine-learning-project-example-6d1a56c6c248) that achieves a 0.8338 R2 and 38,220$ RMSE
+[Some inspiring article](https://medium.com/@tejus05/california-housing-price-prediction-an-end-to-end-machine-learning-project-example-6d1a56c6c248) that achieves a 0.8338 R2 and 38,220$ RMSE.
+Warning we don't have the same seed (see difference in linear reg R2)